 Again determine Generation Resource C and D, as described in item C and D above; and,

-Reset the Shadow Price Cap for each of the SCED irresolvable constraints to the minimum of E or F above for that constraint.
+Reset the Shadow Price Cap for each of the SCED irresolvable constraints based on the calculation above for that constraint.
 These changes shall be become effective in January of the next year.

-Reset the Shadow Price Cap for each constraint determined to be resolvable by SCED to the appropriate generic value as defined in Section 3.5.
+Reset the Shadow Price Cap for each constraint determined to be resolvable by SCED to the appropriate default value as defined in Section 3.3.

 The IMM may initiate re-evaluation of the maximum Shadow Price of the constraint if it is identified that the constraint can be resolvable.
 This will reset the constraint net margin calculation.